What is HIPAA Risk Analysis?

 Key Deliverables of HIPAA Security Risk Analysis/Assessment Report

-Upon the completion of the project, the client will be issue with these deliverables:
+Upon the completion of the project, the client will be an issue with these deliverables:

-- A written documentation covering the various, recommendations, findings, and approaches relevant to the project and will include:
+- Written documentation covering the various, recommendations, findings, and approaches relevant to the project and will include:

 - The matrices of risks and threats surrounding the client’s electronic information or data.
 This will also include the scope and possibilities of such threats based on an entity’s present safeguard and necessary security measures needed for such.